-There are three options for obtaining a basset clarinet:
+There are two options for obtaining a basset clarinet:

 (1) An existing instrument can be converted, by grafting an extension onto the lower joint and adding the basset keywork;

-Regrettably, because of the flared lower joint bore of the French clarinet, it is not practical to make a removable basset section that could simply be added to a clarinet without modification.
+Regrettably, because of the flared lower joint bore of the French clarinet and because of tone hole locations, it is not practical to make a removable basset section that could simply be added to a clarinet without modification.

 While most basset clarinets are in the key of A (for the Mozart Concerto and Quintet), a number have also been made in Bb (for use in Mozart operas, particularly the aria Parto, parto from Tito) and C (especially useful for opera orchestra work).

 Though basset clarinets offered by other makers have C as the lowest note, current research (click here for information) indicates that low B may have been used by Mozart.
 Thus a range to B is offered as an option, either integral with the basset joint or as a removable section.

 Standard keywork has the low Eb key for the right hand little finger, and three right thumb keys for D, C#, C (and a fourth for B, if fitted); the touchpieces are shaped to allow very easy transitions between notes.
 A popular option is a low D key for the left hand little finger, in addition to the thumb key; also available is a key for the right hand little finger, producing either low D or C#, or convertible for both.
 An alternate Ab/Eb lever for the left hand is recommended, and ordered by most customers.

 For some thoughts on the basset key arrangement, click here.